ethorne/ethorne.github.io/collections/_pages/about.md

 met up with some family to relax after what ended up being ~2,000 miles of biking.

-I could fill a whole site about the adventures I had along the way, and I could write even more about what I learned, but no one wants to hear about all that.
+I could fill a whole site about the adventures I had along the way, but no one wants to hear about all that... right?
+Maybe someday I'll get around to writing a bit about this trip, but probably not.
+In the end it was much more impactful of an experience that it would be as a story.
-It was mostly just pedalling and eating as much food as I fit in my stomach.
-There was the occassional life changing moment, but no one wants to hear about all that, right?

 ### Climbing

 I've been climbing rocks for almost as long as I've been biking, but I have way less impressive things to share.
-Here's a shot of me being a grease-ball in the City of Rocks, ID.
+Here's a shot of me learning how to climb trad in City of Rocks, ID.

 ![knoxville]({{site.url}}/_img/et_city_of_rocks.jpg){: .center-image }